 Reading books is important for preschoolers.
 Books build vocabulary, help children see perspectives different from their own, and build important early literacy skills.
 Valentine’s Day is often a big day in the preschool classroom, and we can use picture books as a part of the fun.
-Here are ten of my favorite picture books about Valentine’s Day to read aloud to young children in preschool or kindergarten.
+Here are some of my favorite picture books about Valentine’s Day to read aloud to young children in preschool or kindergarten.

 Books to Celebrate Valentine’s Day